marbl/metAMOS/docs/content/installation.rst

     * curl
     * wget

+Here is a list of currently supported Operating Systems:

+1. Mac OSX (10.7 or newer)
+2. Linux 64-bit (tested on CentOS, Fedora, RedHat, OpenSUSE and Ubuntu)

-Here is a current list of required packages/libs installed by metAMOS:
+And here is a current list of required packages/libs installed by metAMOS:

 1. Perl
     * File::Copy::Link